ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 # How to: "Register" an Ethereum account

-Creating an Ethereum account is very easy and anyone can do it for free with a specific type of app commonly referred to as a wallet.
-With a wallet you can then hold, send and receive crypto and connect to crypto projects that will enable you to trade NFTs, exchange coins, access play-to-earn games, unlock Defi and much more.
+Creating an Ethereum account is very easy, and anyone can do it for free with a specific type of app commonly known as a wallet.
+Wallets let you hold, send, and receive crypto.
+You can also connect to projects on Ethereum that will let you trade NFTs, exchange coins, access play-to-earn games, unlock Defi and much more.

 ## Step 1: Browse our curated list of wallets